rowdenw/rowdenw.github.io/about.md

 permalink: /about/
 ---

+> [He] had true insight into your nature when he said that you were a philosopher, for wonder is the feeling of a philosopher, and philosophy begins in wonder....

+~ Plato[^1]

 ## William

 During the workday I coach and consult to enterprise transformation leaders, fostering teams, and mentoring and developing coaches.
 I am certified to debrief the [Leadership Circle Profile](https://leadershipcircle.com/en/products/leadership-circle-profile/), an [advanced practitioner](https://www.gla.global/about/certified-global-leadership-coaches/certified-coaches-in-the-us-and-canada/) of the [Global Leadership Profile](https://www.gla.global/the-glp-overview/), and [trained to facilitate Immunity to Change workshops](https://mindsatwork.com/programs-services/coach-development/facilitators-workshop/).
 More details are in my [online CV]({% link cv.html %}).